-It’s your mom.
+- Your mom.
 You’re worried.
 Is she okay?
 Did she fall?

-It’s your boss.
+- The boss.
 You’re annoyed.
 Again?
 Really?
 What is it this time?
 Can’t it wait until 8 when I come in anyway?

 What’s the Point?

 Every time an air personality turns on a microphone, the listener experience is disrupted.
-You’re waking them up, shaking them out of a happy, enjoyable moment.
+You’re waking them up, interrupting a happy, enjoyable moment.

-Personality Success Path
+The Personality Success Path

 Stage 1: Introduction